richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Event Delivery Process {#event_delivery_process}
 ----------------------
-When an Event occurs, the SET Transmitter constructs a SET token {{!SET}} that describes the Event.

-How SETs are defined and the process by which Events are identified for SET Receivers is out-of-scope of this    specification.

-When a SET is available for a SET Receiver, the SET Transmitter attempts to deliver the SET based on the SET Receiver's registered delivery mechanism:

-* The SET Transmitter uses an HTTP/1.1 POST to the SET Receiver endpoint to deliver the SET;
-* Or, the SET Transmitter delivers the Event through a different method not defined by this specification.

-In Push-Based SET Delivery Using HTTP, SETs are delivered one at a time using HTTP POST requests by a SET Transmitter to a SET Receiver.
-The HTTP request body is a JSON Web Token {{!RFC7519}}
-with a `Content-Type` header of `application/secevent+jwt` as defined in Section 2.2 and 6.2 of {{!SET}}.
-Upon receipt, the SET Receiver acknowledges receipt with a response with HTTP Status 202, as described below in {{tx_request}}.
+In Push-Based SET Delivery Using HTTP, SETs are delivered one at a time using HTTP POST requests by a SET Transmitter to a SET Receiver, as described below in {{tx_request}}.
+Upon receipt, the SET Receiver acknowledges receipt or indicates an error via the HTTP response, as described below in {{tx_handling}}.

 After successful (acknowledged) SET delivery, SET Transmitters SHOULD NOT be required to maintain or record SETs for